Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Denver has combined with its opponents to put up more than 42 points in four of 12 games this season.
+- Denver and its opponents have gone over the current 42-point total in four of 12 games this season.

-- Detroit's games have gone over 42 points in six of 13 chances this season.

-- Sunday's total is 5.3 points higher than the combined 36.7 PPG average of the two teams.
+- In 50% of Detroit's games this season (6/12), the teams combined to score more than Sunday's total of 42.

+- The two teams combine to average 36.7 points per game, 5.3 less than the over/under in this contest.

 Broncos stats and trends

-- Denver has six wins against the spread in 12 games this season.

-- The Broncos have been favored by 10 points or more once this season and covered the spread.
+- This season, the Broncos won ATS in their only game as a favorite of 10 points or more.

-- Denver's games this year have hit the over on just two of 12 set point totals (16.7%).
+- Denver's games this year have hit the over on only two of 12 set point totals (16.7%).

 - Denver is 3-0 against the spread and 3-0 overall in games when it scores more than 26.3 points.